danhammer/web-mapping/lecture2/Lecture2.md

 - Connect the `realstx` dataset, *Realtime US streamflow stations*, which contains streamflow information of over 4,000 stream gage stations.
 This is tagged with **Physical datasets**.
 Click **New dataset** and search for a tag `:Physical` to find and connect the data.

-- Edit the metadata (which is mostly filled out) and set the refresh to **Every day**.
-Copy the URL (with the embedded SQL query) above the timing radio buttons for future reference.
+- Edit the metadata (which is mostly filled out) and set the refresh to **Every month**.
+More regular updates are only available with paid plans.
+Examine the URL (with the embedded SQL query) above the timing radio buttons.
+Copy and paste it into a new browser tab.
+What happens?
+Can you change a parameter in the URL and get a different file format to download from the browser?

 - Visit the [USGS page](http://waterdata.usgs.gov/nwis/rt) to get a sense of the variable meanings.
 Specifically, what is a [percentile](http://help.waterdata.usgs.gov/faq/surface-water/what-is-a-percentile?searchterm=percentile)?
 What is gage height, also known as [stage](http://help.waterdata.usgs.gov/faq/surface-water/how-to-interpret-gage-height-and-streamflow-values)?

 - View just a few, select columns from the table.
+You can toggle between the `Metadata` and `SQL` view at the bottom of the dataset screen.
-    - What is the default?
+    - What is the default query?
+What is shown with the defaul query?
     - Try to **Apply query** with the keyboard shortcuts: `CMD+S` for Mac or `CTRL+S` for PC (basically *saving* the view).
     - What happens when you clear the view?
     - Why do you think its called a "view"?